 Sometimes the swipe event does not register, and I have to swipe multiple times to get it to swap between pages or close a notebook.
 If you swipe in the right place and with enough motion, it is not an issue.

 Tip: You can close any notebook or PDF you are on by swiping down from the top of the screen.
 Much faster than trying to use the menu.

 You can create Layers on your page, allowing you to manipulate one layer without affecting the other layers.
 With this, you can make more elaborate sketches, diagrams, or even add text over a custom background.

 Another cool feature is the ability to convert your handwriting to text.
 This feature works as well as can be expected.
 Your writing must be clear enough for it to recognize the words.
 It appears you can only convert one or more pages to text.
 Once the conversion is complete, you have no choice but to email it somewhere.
 You can't save the converted text to the device.

 Tip: You need to be connected to Wi-Fi to do any text conversion.

 I immediately found myself not finding the templates that I wanted to use.
-Fortunately, you can add your custom templates with a little know-how.
+Fortunately, you can add your custom templates with a bit of know-how.
 You can look at some of the additional resources I have at the bottom of this article for more information.